MatAtBread/nodent/README.md

 The currently supported options are:

 	enableCache: <boolean>		// Caches the compiled output in memory for speedy serving.
-	setHeaders: function(response) {}	// Called prior to outputting compiled code to allow for headers (e.g. cache settings) to be sent
 	runtime: <boolean>			// Set to precede the compiled code with the runtime support required by Nodent
 	extensions: <string-array>	// A set of file extensions to append if the specified URL path does not exist.
-	htmlScriptRegex: <optional regex> // If present, Nodent will attempt to read and parse <script> tags within matching HTML files
+	htmlScriptRegex: <optional regex> // If present, Nodent will attempt to read and parse <script> tags within HTML files matching the specified regex compiler:{					// Options for the code generator es7:<boolean>,			// Compile in es7 mode (if no 'use nodent-' directive is present) promises:<boolean>,		// Compile in Promises mode (if no 'use nodent-' directive is present) generator:<boolean>,	// Compile in generator mode (if no 'use nodent-' directive is present) }
+	setHeaders: function(response) {}	// Called prior to outputting compiled code to allow for headers (e.g. cache settings) to be sent

 Note that parsing of script tags within HTML is relatively simple - the parsing is based on regex and is therefore easily confused by JS strings that contain the text 'script', or malformed/nested tags.
 Ensure you are parsing accurate HTML to avoid these errors.
 Scripts inline in HTML do not support source-mapping at present.